paddyzab/coin_ticker/README.md

 It's a small utility tool which notifies you inside of your terminal about changes in cryptocurrencies changes.

 #### Bag Value
-Tracking value of your bags.
+Tracking value of your bags - not completed.
 Create cointicker_config.yaml file in your home directory.
 Example you will find in `example_config.yaml`

-Add in `coins`, coin identifier and quantities you want to track.
+Add in `coins`, coin identifier you want to track.

-System will calculate aggregated value of all your bags, based on the value from coinmarketcap (not impl).

 #### Building
 To build use makefile.